griffio/griffio.github.io/knowledgebase.md

     - result mappings still required if using object oriented language
     - generating dynamic sql, templating language

-Stored Procs - database program compiled and deployed - can encapsulate schema data
+Stored Procs - database program compiled and deployed - can encapsulate schema data (api)
-             - only used when client should not perform transactions
+             - only use when client should not perform transactions
-             - voltdb can hot-swap procs
+             - VoltDB can hot-swap procs
              - limited data types, returning rows, batch dml
              - database pooling invalidated connections on re-compile
              - returning rows and mapping data is limited
              - some security encapsulation - permissions/malicious sql
-             - replace a middleware layer
+             - replacing middleware layer
              - possible reuse across systems. e.g create user proc
-             - stored procs are like a dll or library dependency
+             - stored procs like a dll or library dependency

 Strings in code - Human readable, file paths, SQL, Names etc are all conceptually different and should be represented as different user defined types at the language level.